seanpm2001/Learn-Haskell/README.md

 I am not too experienced with the Haskell programming language at the moment.
 This document will go over my knowledge of the Haskell language so far.

-This document used versopm 2010 of the Haskell programming language.
+This document used version 2010 of the Haskell programming language.
 The version will be listed with each example.

 The following examples are written in Haskell, and not Literate Haskell.